 I’ve lived in zones 7a-8b and could grow sage outdoors all year long.
 However, it does slow down it’s growth in winter so you don’t want to over pick it.
 Meaning, you never want to harvest more than 1/3 of the herb.

-We did receive a good bit of snow last year and my sage still came back in the spring.
+We did receive a good bit of snow last year and mine still came back in the spring.
 I was pleasantly surprised to see it recover after the snow melted.

 I’ve always experienced good luck in growing sage, from clay soil to sand.
 Even though it prefers a more neutral soil, don’t be discouraged to try it if you have more acidic or alkaline soil.

-Here are some growing tips and information about sage to help you.
+Here are some growing tips and information to help you.